SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 #### Products Table
 - Removed the currency symbol from two columns, preventing numeric calculations
+- Changed Product_Cost and Product_Price to Currency type
 - Added the profit and profit margin column
+- Trimmed whitespace from Product_Name and Product_Category
 -
 #### Sales Table

 #### Store Table
+-
 #### Inventory Table
+- Validated no negative stock quantities
+- Added a conditional column to show the stock status
+-
 #### Products Table
 - Conducted data profiling to check the quality of the data
 - Filtered rows to remove null values